rishovchakraborty/ShoppingKaro/readme.md

-# Shared Wishlist App
+# ShoppingKaro - Collaborative Wishlist Platform

+**Author:** [Your Name Here]

-A collaborative platform where multiple users can create, manage, and interact with wishlists in real-time—perfect for group shopping sprees, event planning, or shared gift lists.
+A modern, collaborative platform where multiple users can create, manage, and interact with wishlists in real-time—perfect for group shopping sprees, event planning, or shared gift lists.
+ShoppingKaro enables users to invite friends, add products, comment, react, and receive notifications, all in a beautiful, responsive UI.

+---

+## What Does This App Do?
+- **Collaborative Wishlists:** Create and manage wishlists for any occasion, and invite others to join and contribute.
+- **Group Shopping:** Plan group purchases, events, or shared gift lists with real-time collaboration.
+- **Product Management:** Add, edit, and comment on products in any wishlist.
+- **Notifications:** Receive and view notifications for invites and group activity.
+- **Chat (Dummy):** Each group has a chat box for discussion (can be upgraded to real-time).
+- **Authentication:** Secure login/register with JWT.
+- **Responsive Design:** Works on desktop and mobile.

+---

+## Modification Details
+- **Modular MVC Architecture:** Clean separation of view, service, routing, controller, service, repository, and DB layers.
+- **Real-Time Ready:** Socket.IO structure in place for future real-time chat and updates.
+- **Notifications System:** Users receive and view notifications for invites and group activity.
+- **User Picker:** Search and filter users when inviting to a group.
+- **Personalized Navbar:** Shows greeting with username when authenticated.
+- **Robust Error Handling:** User-friendly error messages and validation throughout.
+- **Vite Proxy:** Ensures smooth frontend-backend API communication in development.
+- **Database Relationships:** All group membership, product, and notification data is tracked and queryable in MongoDB.
+- **Clean UI/UX:** Modern, responsive design with Tailwind CSS.

 ---